Sunyata Dance

 composed by He Xuntian in 2011.

 Summary

 Sunyata Dance (2011) was written especially for clarinet and symphony orchestra.
 Sunyata is an ancient Sanskrit word.
 The works practice from beginning to end without stopping.
 With the unique technique and musicality of clarinet, this works will achieve the peak of the performance art and technique.
 The soloist of this works is the “highly expressive and creative” clarinetist He Yemo.
+The essential idea is its fluidity, in that, any part can be the end and vice versa.

 Inspiration

 Sunyata Dance was inspired from Xuntian He’s ideology: